vitejs/vite/docs/guide/api-vite-environment.md

    */
   config: ResolvedDevEnvironmentConfig

-  constructor(server, { name, hot, run, config }: DevEnvironmentOptions)
+  constructor(name, config, { hot, run, options }: DevEnvironmentOptions)

   /**
    * Resolve the URL to an id, load it, and process the code using the